raphaellndr/Conways-Game-of-Life/README.rst

 This project is a Python personal implementation of the well-known "`Game of Life <https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life>`_", written using object-oriented programming.
-Although is not said to be fully optimized, multithreading is being used to speed up the program, and other methods such as multiprocessing or the use of `Ray <https://github.com/ray-project/ray>`_ are currently being implemented.
+Although it is not said to be fully optimized, multithreading is being used to speed up the program, and other methods such as multiprocessing or the use of `Ray <https://github.com/ray-project/ray>`_ are currently being implemented.

 Requirements